tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 TensorFlow runtime, and in various visualization tools such as TensorBoard.

+If `mark_as_used` is set to `True`, which is the default, a new unique name is created and marked as in use.
+If it's set to `False`, the unique name is returned without actually being marked as used.
+This is useful when the caller simply wants to know what the name to be created will be.

 ##### Args:

 *  <b>`name`</b>: The name for an operation.
+*  <b>`mark_as_used`</b>: Whether to mark this name as being used.

 ##### Returns: